-Airtable for Startups — Editor's Take
+Airtable for Startups: Editor's Take

 Editor's Take: Airtable

-Airtable earns its place in the productivity space with a balanced feature set and active development.
+Airtable earns its place in the operations & productivity space with a balanced feature set and active development.
 What makes Airtable interesting for early-stage startups is the $1,000 in credits discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 Claim Airtable DealAirtable Pros